deeplearning4j/deeplearning4j/scaleout.md

 # Scaleout: Iterative reduce on multithreaded training

+Deeplearning4j integrates with [Spark](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-scaleout/spark), [Hadoop/YARN](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-scaleout/hadoop-yarn) and can also spin out a stand-alone distributed system using Akka and AWS.

 Training a neural network is very time consuming without some kind of parallelism.

+## Akka

-The scaleout module in deeplearning4j-scaleout uses akka for both clustering for distributed computing as well as multithreaded computing.
+One scaleout module in deeplearning4j-scaleout uses Akka for both clustering for distributed computing as well as multithreaded computing.

 Here's a snippet for training a network: